 Walking into a Walt Disney World Park is overwhelming in the best way possible.
-It can be difficult to know what to do first between the music, magic, smells, and fun attractions that beckon; it can be difficult to know what to do first!
+It can be difficult to know what to do first between the music, magic, smells, and fun attractions beckon; it can be difficult to know what to do first!

 As a proud Disney Fanatic, many of you may plan ahead for your trip and may be wondering how you can do and see it all.
 I’ll let you in on a secret — there are some experiences that Disney “insiders” rarely do.
 Yes, for better or worse, there are some experiences we choose to cut in favor of reallocating our time to other attractions or activities.
-This is not a hard and fast list of what to skip in the Parks as each family has different preferences.
-Still, consider using this list to inspire your own attraction/experience “pass list” just in case you do not have time to see and do it all.
+This is not a hard and fast list of what to skip in the Parks, as each family has different preferences.
+Still, consider using this list to inspire your attraction/experience “pass list” just in case you do not have time to see and do it all.

 Pro Park Tip- Do Not Wait Too Long

 Some call this spoiled; I call it strategic.
 You will not find Disney pros waiting too long in line.
 How long is too long, you ask?
 That is subjective, but for my family, twenty minutes is our magic number.
 Time spent in line is missed time enjoying the Park, so Disney Insiders use ride wait time apps in the months leading up to vacation to learn wait trends at attractions and plan accordingly.
-The Wait Times for Disney World app provides a glance-able list of attraction wait times that are super simple to use while on vacation and leading up to vacation as you plan.
+The My Disney Experience app provides a glance-able list of attraction wait times that are super simple to use while on vacation and leading up to vacation as you plan.

 This ride always has a line, and it’s usually a pretty long one.
 Due in part to the ride load time and low ride capacity, this attraction is a pass for many Disney fans.
 When you finally board the attraction, the actual ride time is short.
 While the ride queue is partially shaded, this is still a hotline to wait in.

 Frozen Ever After